wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 person we hired was the 2nd person to walk through the door, Mariel Ebrahimi.
 We got real lucky, and I think I even came out of that interview and told everyone that we were probably going to hire her.
-However, considering she was only the 2nd candiate I still went through the next two weeks of interviews.
+However, considering she was only the 2nd candidate I still went through the next two weeks of interviews.
 It became obvious that she was well beyond anybody else coming in and over the past few months she has kept DockYard running smoothly.
 Being able to let go of these small things in